prodypanda/MarkEnti/README.md

 - Personalized dashboards for store admins and customers
 - Configurable site customization for store admins
 - Role-based access control for store admins and customers
-- Personalized dashboards for store admins and customers
 - Configurable site customization for store admins
 - Configurable order management for store admins
 - Configurable staff management for store admins